mitranim/js/doc/coll_readme.md

 ## Overview

-{{codeHead}} provides extended versions of JS data structure classes such as `Array`, `Set`, `Map`, providing better APIs or additional APIs.
+{{codeHead}} provides extended versions of JS data classes such as `Set` and `Map`, with better and/or additional APIs.

-This module is currently incomplete.
-It's being ported from `github.com/mitranim/jol`, with various changes along the way.
+Port and rework of https://github.com/mitranim/jol.

 ## TOC